FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 ```

 {% include _callout-note.liquid content=
-"FusionAuth includes several other options for user registration.
+"FusionAuth supports different features when a user registers, including verification emails, required fields and custom roles.
 Be sure to [check out the documentation](https://fusionauth.io/docs/v1/tech/apis/registrations) to make sure you include all the appropriate options."
 %}

 At this point, you should be able to access the `/register` route in your Laravel application and successfully register a new user in FusionAuth.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/new-user-register.png" alt="The registration page for a Laravel application using FusionAuth." class="img-fluid bottom-cropped" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/new-user-register.png" alt="The registration page for a Laravel application using FusionAuth." class="img-fluid" figure=false %}

 {% include _callout-tip.liquid content=
 "Getting errors at this point?
 One common mistake is forgetting to import the FusionAuth client into your controller - `use FusionAuth\FusionAuthClient;`"